Shapes of magnetic monopoles in effective $SU(2)$ models: Spherical symmetry

 In this form, the energy density depends only on $K$ (and its derivative via $\mnDlogK$) and there is no explicit dependence on $H$.
 Therefore the invariance of the energy density under the transformation $H \to \tilde{H}$, which we showed in Sec.~\ref{dressedcannonical}, is now manifest.
 Also note that while the energy density in the form \eqref{EdensitySphericalFi} depended on three functions, now it depends only on two.
 Recall that of the original four functions $F_i$ that define our theory, one is removed by the BPS condition and another is removed by the form-invariance of the Lagrangian.
 The two functions $F$ and $G$ are exactly the two remaining \emph{physical} functions invariant under the transformation \eqref{transfomationPhiToTildePhi}: $F \equiv F_1 \circ F_2^{-1} = F_1 \circ \HtoH \circ \HtoH^{-1} \circ F_2^{-1}$ (and analogously for $G$).

-This suggests to switch from the parameterization of our BPS Lagrangian in terms of three functions $F_1$, $F_2$, $F_4$ to another parameterization in terms of $F$ and $G$ and one non-physical function that would merely represent the freedom under the form-invariance \eqref{transfomationPhiToTildePhi}.
+This suggests to switch from the parametrization of our BPS Lagrangian in terms of three functions $F_1$, $F_2$, $F_4$ to another parametrization in terms of $F$ and $G$ and one non-physical function that would merely represent the freedom under the form-invariance \eqref{transfomationPhiToTildePhi}.
 The most straightforward way to do this is to trade $F_1$, $F_4$ for $F$, $G$ by defining

 Here, we let $F_2$ play the r\^{o}le of the non-physical function.
 In this way we can recast the Lagrangian \eqref{lagrangianF} -- yet again -- as

 where the primes at $F$, $G$ are derivatives with respect to $\mnDlogK = F_2(H)$.
 The virtue of this (final!)~form is that it separates the functions $F$, $G$ that are physical from the function $F_2$ that is arbitrary and merely represents our freedom to perform form-invariant transformation \eqref{transfomationPhiToTildePhi}.